jg-you/noisy-networks-measurements/README.md

 # noisy-networks-measurements

 Bayesian reconstruction of networks from noisy measurements, with examples.
-The theory explaining these models is presented in ["Robust Bayesian inference of network structure from unreliable data"](https://arxiv.org/abs/2008.03334), by [J.-G. Young](http://jgyoung.ca), [G. T. Cantwell](https://www.george-cantwell.com/) and [M.E.J.
+The theory explaining these models is presented in ["Bayesian inference of network structure from unreliable data"](https://academic.oup.com/comnet/article/8/6/cnaa046/6161493), by [J.-G. Young](http://jgyoung.ca), [G. T. Cantwell](https://www.george-cantwell.com/) and [M.E.J.
 Newman](http://www-personal.umich.edu/~mejn/).
 Here we provide several examples of models coded in `Stan`, as well as [a tutorial](tutorial/tutorial.ipynb) reproducing one of the case study of the paper.